-Let’s face it, there are lots of reasons why it’s a good idea to stop smoking.
+There are many reasons why it's a good idea to stop smoking:

 Whatever your reason, think carefully about your motivation and, during the tough times, remind yourself why you're doing it.